-Sitting on the ship before we got off for the day’s adventure we saw numerous yachts in the marina, mega yachts.
-We saw the Phoenix2, a 286 foot yacht built in 2010; the Nirvana, a 290 foot yacht built in 2012; and the $103 million Vibrant Curiosity, a 280 foot yacht built in 2009.
-They were all amazing vessels.
+Sitting on the ship before we got off for the day’s adventure, we saw numerous yachts in the marina; they were mega yachts.
+We saw the Phoenix2, a 286-foot yacht built-in 2010; the Nirvana, a 290-foot yacht built-in 2012; and the US$103 million Vibrant Curiosity, a 280-foot yacht built-in 2009.
+They were all fantastic vessels.
 Photographs of them on-line confirm they are amazing inside too.
 The only yacht in these photos I might be able to afford is the rubber zodiac in the lower right corner of the panoramic photo…

 Our first destination was Blackbeard’s Castle.
-It is not really a castle, in fact the brochure even indicates “…it’s unlikely that Blackbeard himself…” was there.
+It is not a castle; in fact, the brochure even indicates “…it’s unlikely that Blackbeard himself…” was there.
 Regardless, it was a fun spot.

 After we purchased our tickets, we listened to a brief presentation about Blackbeard and some of his antics.
 Then we were led into their small rum distillery.
-We listened to another brief presentation on their rum making methods.
-When that was done we were led into the gift shop.
+We listened to another short presentation on their rum-making methods.
+When that finished, we moved into the gift shop.
 We each sampled three different types of rum.
 We tried Blackbeard’s Castle Aged Rum, Bones Rum (complete with a skull and crossbones), and Virgin Islands Blend with peach flavoring.
 I suspect the last time I had rum at 09:00 I was probably in college!

 On this tour, once again, we were lucky.
-We were deposited at the front door which was at the top of the hill.
+We had gotten out of the taxi at the front door, which was at the top of the hill.
 There are three other entry points; however, they were all at the bottom of the hill.
 That meant our self-guided tour was all downhill.

 Shortly after exiting the rum distillery and museum we met a live “pirate” near one of the swimming pools.
 We took some fun photos with him.

 We continued to the World Caribbean Amber Museum.
 They have hundreds, if not thousands of pieces of amber on display.
-I was struck with how light weight even the largest pieces are.
-The other very unique item was the two-story high amber waterfall.
+I found it unusual how lightweight even the most substantial pieces are.
+The other very unique item was the two-story-high amber waterfall.

 Continuing downhill we next found ourselves at the Hotel 1829.
 The old kitchen is now the hotel bar.
 We took a break from our walking about and had a beer or two.
 Our two choices of local beer were the Blackbeard Ale and the Virgin Islands Summer Ale.
 They were both tasty, although I liked the Blackbeard Ale the best.
 The Island Summer Ale was a little too sweet for my taste.